 Date

-Date , on behalf of the Board of Directors of
+Date Secretary and Treasure, on behalf of the Board of Directors of BCC

 Housing Allowance Motion for Churches

 A fully credentialed Clergyperson (BCC or Transfer, but not a Clergy Candidate or an Interim Pastoral Leader who is a Layperson) may designate as much of his/her salary as housing allowance as she/he can prove to the IRS by the payment of rent, mortgage, utilities, lawn service, repairs, etc. It is the responsibility of the Clergyperson, not the Board of Directors, to be able to prove the amount in the event of an audit of the Clergyperson’s taxes, which is not uncommon.
 The IRS can require additional payment, penalties, and interest by the Clergyperson, but not the church, in such an instance.